The effect of boundary conditions on mixing of 2D Potts models at discontinuous phase transitions: Sub-exponential mixing with symmetry-breaking boundary

-The proof builds off the proof of Theorem~\ref{mainthm:2} in that we use the censoring inequalities to push the FK order-disorder across $\Lambda_{n,n}$ in order to couple the chains $\bar X_t^1$ and $\bar X_t^0$.
-However, our strips no longer have wired boundary conditions on three sides and therefore, the interface is pushed to the next block to be updated with probability $o(1)$ (rather than $1-o(1)$).
-We show that the atypical event of the interface shifting east by order $n^{\frac 12+\epsilon}$ has probability decaying as $\exp(-cn^{2\epsilon})$ (see Figure~\ref{fig:pushing-the-interface-2}), while we can make $\exp(n^{\frac 12+2\epsilon})$ many attempts at coupling, and therefore will typically succeed at pushing the interface across $\Lambda_{n,n}$ by time $\exp(c n^{\frac 12+2\epsilon})$.
+The proof builds on the proof of Theorem~\ref{mainthm:2} in that we use the censoring inequalities to push the FK order-disorder across $\Lambda_{n,n}$ in order to couple the chains $\bar X_t^1$ and $\bar X_t^0$.
+We consider the censored dynamics that sequentially update $N=O(n^{\frac 12-\epsilon})$ overlapping vertical strips of width $n^{\frac 12 +\epsilon}$, ordered from left to right.
+However, unlike the case in Theorem~\ref{mainthm:2}, our strips do not have wired boundary conditions on three sides (their boundary conditions on the top and bottom are periodic), and therefore, the interface is pushed to the next strip to be updated with probability $\exp({-cn^{2\epsilon}})$ (rather than $1-o(1)$): see Figure~\ref{fig:pushing-the-interface-2}.
+Thus, with probability $\exp({-cn^{\frac 12+\epsilon}})$ the interface moves to next strip in $N$ consecutive time steps, so that one will succeed, with high probability, at pushing the interface completely across $\Lambda_{n,n}$ after $\exp(n^{\frac 12+2\epsilon})$ attempts.

 \begin{proof}[\textbf{\emph{Proof of Theorem~\ref{mainthm:3}}}] We again prove the upper bound for the FK Glauber dynamics which translates to an upper bound on Swendsen--Wang dynamics by Theorem~\ref{thm:Ullrich-comparison}.
-Fix any $\epsilon,\delta>0$ small and consider blocks $B_i$ for $i=1,...,N$ where $N=\lceil \tfrac n \ell \rceil -1$ given by
+Fix any $\epsilon,\delta>0$ small and consider blocks $B_i$ for $i=1,...,N$ where $N=\lceil \tfrac n \ell \rceil -1$, given by

 and $B_{2N+1}=B_0= \Lambda - \cup _{i=1}^{N} B_{2i-1}\cup B_{2i}$.
 Since the boundary conditions on $\partial_{\north,\south}\Lambda_{n,n}$ are periodic, each $B_{2i}$ can be viewed as a single connected rectangle with boundary